Cyborgnetical/cyborgnetical.github.io/src/content/notes/AP World History/Unit 8 - Cold War/Unit 8.6 - State building.md

 	- They still continued to do this even after indipendance
 	- Seen as a way to gain better opportunities at life
 	- Also lead to mix of many nationalities

-### Migration to Metropoles

-The video notes that decolonization led to significant migration patterns, where people from former colonies, like Indians and Algerians, moved to their former imperial metropoles seeking better economic opportunities.
-This migration reshaped the demographics and cultural landscapes of those metropoles, highlighting ongoing colonial connections.